Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 In the default mode, when `mvn package` is executed, all the projects jar files and startup BAT/Bash files are generated.
 These startup files will not work since they are built only for Play Framework.
-This solution is not ideal, eventually we should make our own Maven plugin so that the startup files works correctly with Plume.
+This solution is not ideal, eventually we should make our own Maven plugin so that the startup files work correctly with Plume.

 If `appserver` is used, then configure the server with `export SERVER=javazip`, it will correctly build and launch the project.

-If not there are 3 solutions:
+If not, there are three solutions:
 - switch back to the WAR file generation: see the [Plume War archetype](https://github.com/Coreoz/Plume-archetypes/tree/master/plume-archetype-querydsl-jersey-guice),
 - create a maven plugin like `play2-maven-plugin` that produce Plume compatible startup scripts (if you choose this option, please share your work :),
 - replace in the `pom.xml` file the `play2-maven-plugin` and the `maven-jar-plugin` plugins by